pbv/codex/doc/USER-GUIDE.md

 * [](worksheet3.md){.ex}
 ~~~

-Links to exercise pages are marked with class attribute `.ex`; this
+Note that the links above are marked with a special
+class attribute `".ex"`; this
-fills-in automatically the exercise title (read from the markdown
+fills-in the exercise title automatically (read from the markdown
 document) and a summary of previous submissions by the current user
 (read from the submission database).

-The adminstrator can edit the index page to the order
+The administrator should compose index pages to define order
 of exercises, or group exercises using sections and sub-pages.
 It is also
 possible to add plain Markdown pages for documentation, or links to
 external resources.